Make Your

 Tower-Roosevelt

-The highlight of this area is watching wildlife in the Lamar Valley — seeing bison is pretty much a given and if you’re lucky, wolves as well.
+The highlight of this area is watching wildlife in the Lamar Valley — seeing bison is pretty much a given, and if you’re lucky, wolves are as well.
 Numerous viewing areas have wayside exhibits and some have designated accessible parking.
 The best way to find these is via the NPS Yellowstone app.
 Go to the map and put on the “Wheelchair Accessible” filter.

 Note that the trail to Tower Fall will be accessible upon completion of the road construction project in that area, possibly late fall 2021.